Housing Rehabilitation Programs

 Anyone receiving rehabilitation assistance under this program is subject to repayment of the full amount of the loan when they sell, rent, refinance for equity, secure a home equity loan or otherwise convey (transfer the title) of the property within 36 months from completion of the contract.
 After 36 months, the loan is 50% forgiven.
 The remaining 50% is the responsibility of the loan recipient and is due upon transfer of the title.
 Assistance is unavailable to owners of mobile homes and homeowners who use their home to conduct business or as a rental property.

-- Have owned and lived in their Scottsdale home for more than one year
+- Owned and lived in their Scottsdale home for a minimum of 12 months prior to applying

 - Meet the income and title eligibility requirements

 - Provides cost-effective improvements to minimize environmental impact and reduce the energy consumption of homes while contributing to the health of its occupants.

 - Repair or replacement of structural deficiencies that fail to meet the adopted building codes of the City of Scottsdale or Housing Quality Standards (HQS)

 The Roof Repair and Replacement Program provides assistance through a federal grant to repair or replace deteriorated roofing systems that pose a serious threat to the health, safety or welfare of the household or affecting the immediate livability of the home.
 The level of assistance is limited to the specific repairs necessary for the maximum amount of $10,000 per household.
 Assistance shall be granted based on priority and eligibility.
 This assistance is a grant provided on a one-time basis.

 Eligible Repairs and/or Replacement shall be made to roof components that affect the immediate livability of the home, as determined by the Rehabilitation Coordinator.
 Repairs and/or replacement are limited to the following types of assistance:

 - Severely deteriorated and structurally dangerous